blueStragglr/react-chevron/Readme.md

 ```

 Four direction options are available.
-Default direction is  `'right'`.
+The default direction is  `'right'`.